Dr. Hugh Agnew

 - “From Brussels, with Love,” The National Interest, no. 163 (September/October 2019): 41-50.

-Online: “How America’s European Allies Got Stuck In a Foreign Policy Triangle,”
+- “How America’s European Allies Got Stuck In a Foreign Policy Triangle,” nationalinterest.org/feature/how-americas-european-allies-got-stuck-foreign-policy-triangle-74211

 Areas of Interest in Slovak Studies: Founding of Czecho-Slovakia, history of Czech and Slovak peoples.
 Geographic: Central Europe, European Union, Russia.
 Thematic: international relations vs. trans-nationalism; empires vs. nationalism, sovereignty, and national identity.